Thiuram disulfide: Preparation, structure, reactions

-Chlorination of the above-mentioned thiuram disulfide affords the thiocarbamoyl chloride.
+Chlorination of thiuram disulfide affords the thiocarbamoyl chloride.

 Applications

 The tetramethyl derivative, known as thiram, is a widely used fungicide.
 The tetraethyl derivative, known as disulfiram, is commonly used to treat chronic alcoholism.
-It produces an acute sensitivity to alcohol ingestion by blocking acetaldehyde dehydrogenase conversion of acetaldehyde leading to a higher concentration of the aldehyde in the blood producing symptoms of a severe hangover.
+It produces an acute sensitivity to alcohol ingestion by blocking metabolism of acetaldehyde by acetaldehyde dehydrogenase, leading to a higher concentration of the aldehyde in the blood, which in turn produces symptoms of a severe hangover.

 Safety

 In 2005–06, thiuram mix was the 13th most prevalent allergen in patch tests (3.9%).